-Dedication: Futago no Seishi for the feedback, cleanup, and editing. /hearts.
+Dedication: Futago no Seishi for the feedback and cleanup.

 All previous bravado aside, he wasn't ready for this conversation.
 And he felt less ready as the seconds ticked by with his roommate sitting there attentively before him, waiting for words of the significant nature.
 At this rate, he would rather be at a dentist getting his wisdom teeth yanked out.
 He pursed his lips in great effort to derail a rising grimace.